If you're looking for an alternative to Quicken, you're in the right place.

 I am a fan of their retirement planner, a tool that helps you project your future financial needs and whether you'll get there.
-It's worth checking out.
+I have never talked to an advisor there.

 What could be better?
-The budget and expense tracking are good but it's not as old as Quicken, so it's not as developed as Quicken.
+The budget and expense tracking pieces are good but it's not as old as Quicken so they aren't as complex.
+You can't, for example, manage your bill pay through this tool.
 I don't find it to be a negative because it works for me, but people with really complicated budgets may find it limiting.

 (since you access it with a browser, it is compatible with Mac OS!)

-Welcome Tiller – a $4.92 a month service (after a free 30 day trial) – that pulls your data for you and puts it into a Google Sheets or Microsoft Excel document.
+Tiller Money will automate your spreadsheets at a low cost of just $6.58 a month ($79 per year after a free 30 day trial).
+With a bit of tweaking, it'll pull your data for you and put it into a Google Sheets or Microsoft Excel document.

-You can start with one of their free templates or build your own, but after the initial work you'll have a fully automated spreadsheet tailored to what you need.
-You can use this to track your net worth, set a budget, or anything else you can imagine. (see our review of Tiller)
+You can start with one of their free templates or build your own, but after the initial work, you'll have a fully automated spreadsheet tailored to what you need.
+You can use this to track your net worth, set a budget, or anything else you can imagine. (see our review of Tiller Money)

-Why it is better than Quicken: Quicken is now cloud-based so if you want to avoid putting your data into the cloud, going with a spreadsheet is your best option.
+Tiller has some great resources, including templates, to get you off the ground but it does require an investment of time.
+Quicken is now cloud-based so if you want to avoid putting your data into the cloud, going with a spreadsheet is your best option.
 Tiller makes it possible for you to get automation AND keep your data locally.

-Think of it like Mint with a personality and a philosophy.
+Think of it like Quicken with a personality and a philosophy.